Contents

 An enterprise app is not a classic e-commerce app.
 Here, you can’t literally “buy” an item.
 Essentially, it’s a window display of material incentives with assumed prices.

-With the bonus points earned in the app, employees can pick the items they like and make an order.
+With the bonus points earned in the app, employees can pick the items they like and place an order.
 The list of items is curated by the administrator, who sets the names, prices (points), and quantities (in stock at the warehouse) and uploads images.

 Share progress

 Here’s another way of user interaction.
 Needless to say, it’s remunerable.
-Whenever employees do something useful offline, such as helping carry a box of cookies, they are eligible for more bonus points.
+Whenever employees do something useful offline, such as helping to carry a box of cookies, they are eligible for more bonus points.
 All they have to do is click “Share progress”, write a short description, and attach a photo.
 The administrator will look into it and grant points.

 Results